al-ce/tardis.nvim/README.rst

         diff_base = nil,

         info = {
+            on_launch = true,           -- show info on Tardis launch
             position = 'NE',            -- position of info relative to window x_off = 2,                  -- offset of row
             y_off = 2,                  -- offset or column